Lino96/Project-Portfolio-3/README.md

 The application allows the user to play a simple version of naval battles.
 The scope of the game is to destroy all opponent's ship.

+A live version of the game can be found [here](https://battlehip.herokuapp.com/)

 # table of content:

 - [How to play](#howtoplay)